Product adoption curve: Understanding the 5 stages of your tech adoption cycle

 Ray Slater Berry

-We’ll pepper this article with actionable tips on how to use in-product experiences to increase user activation and sustain business growth throughout the entire adoption curve of your SaaS product.
+Keep reading for actionable tips on how to use in-product experiences to increase user activation and sustain business growth throughout the entire adoption curve of your SaaS product.We’ll pepper this article with actionable tips on how to use in-product experiences to increase user activation and sustain business growth throughout the entire adoption curve of your SaaS product.

 What is product adoption curve?

-When your product marketing team understands your product adoption curve, they can adjust product messaging and the timing and placement of that messaging to score higher product adoption and product retention rates.
+When your product marketing team understands your product adoption curve, they can adjust product messaging, and the timing and placement of that messaging, to score higher product adoption and product retention rates.

-• Innovators (2.5%)
+1. Innovators (2.5%)

-• Early adopters (13.5%)
+2. Early adopters (13.5%)

-• Early majority (34%)
+3. Early majority (34%)

-• Late majority (34%)
+4. Late majority (34%)

-• Laggards (16%)
+5. Laggards (16%)

-This model has been widely accepted by product managers and startup founders alike to explain different stages of product adoption.
+This model has been widely accepted by product managers and startup founders to explain different stages of product adoption.
 Represented visually, the product adoption curve looks like this:

 A descriptive image of a product adoption curve

-5 customer segments essential for the product adoption curve
+Understand the 5 product adoption curve stages

 Customer segment #1: Innovators